-- 9.1.
+9.1.
 The College may admit students who commence their studies before their 18th birthday.
-The College recognises that: - Anyone under the age of 18, as a matter of law is a child; - The College has special duties of care towards a child or young person; - The College does not act in loco parentis. - 9.2.
+The College recognises that:

+- Anyone under the age of 18, as a matter of law is a child; - The College has special duties of care towards a child or young person; - The College does not act in loco parentis. - 9.2.
 The Senior Tutor is responsible for ensuring that the DSO, DSL, relevant tutors and other key members of staff are informed of the admission of any students under the age of 18. - 9.3.
-The Senior Tutor is responsible for ensuring that the Hall, Bar, Lodge, Housekeeping and Maintenance, including IT manager have the names of any students under the age of 18. - 9.4.
-Where college tutors (including lecturers) will have a student under 18 in any tutorial or class, they are required to undertake an enhanced DBS check.
-They will also be required to complete safeguarding training.
-The Senior Tutor is responsible for ensuring that the DBS check and required training are carried out.
+The Senior Tutor is responsible for ensuring that the Hall, Bar, Lodge, Housekeeping and Maintenance, including IT manager have the names of any students under the age of 18.